 Such effects cannot, however, be produced by precepts alone.
-Children should be induced to practise the virtues which it is intended they shall possess, and by practice they should be endowed with good propensities and good habits.
-If parents would but feel that it is as essential to teach a child to practise the virtues that are desirable, as it is to cultivate the mind, and would give as much attention to the early development and proper exercise of the affections and passions, and take that pains to develop all the natural excellences of his character they do to accelerate his progress in knowledge, we should soon see a great and pleasing change in the dispositions and conduct of men.
-But now, in very many families, the greatest praise is not bestowed upon those children that are merely good, but upon those whose minds are most active and premature.
-70 In schools, much of the praise and censure, reward and punishment, connected with early mental culture is calculated to awaken rivalry, envy, and hatred.
-Moral culture is sacrificed, in early life, to intellectual, and the bad passions are called forth to aid the mind's improvement; and then what originates from a faulty or neglected moral education is considered the fault of nature itself.
-But nature has not had fair play.
+Children should be induced to practise the virtues which it is intended they shall possess, and by practise they should be endowed with good propensities and good habits.
+If parents would but feel that it is as essential to teach a child to practise the virtues that are desirable, as it is to cultivate the mind, and would give as much attention to the early development and proper exercise of the affections and passions, and take that pains to develope all the natural excellencies of his character they do to accelerate his progress in knowledge, we should soon see a great and pleasing change in the dispositions and conduct of men.
+But now, in very many families, the greatest praise is not bestowed upon those children that are merely good, but upon those whose minds are most active and premature.+

-69 Voison.
+\ Voison.

-^{70 &}quot;How many parents do we see, who, after teaching their sons, by example, everything which is licentious in manners, and, lavshing on them the means of similiar licentiousness, are rigid only in one point-in the strictness of that intellectual discipline, which may prepare them for the worldly stations to which the parental ambition has been unceasingly looking for them before the filial ambition was rendered sufficiently intent of itself!
+† &#x27;How many parents do we see, who, after teaching their sons, by example, everything which is licentious in manners, and lavishing on them the means of similar licentiousness, are rigid only in one point, - in the strictness of that intellectual discipline which may prepare them for the worldly stations to which the parental ambition has been unceasingly looking for them, before the filial ambition was rendered sufficiently intent of itself!
 To such persons, the mind of the little creature whom they are training to worldly stations for worldly purposes, is an object of interest only as that without which it would be impossible to arrive at the dignities expected.
 It is a necessary instrument for becoming rich and powerful; and, if he could become powerful, and rich, and envied, without a soul, they would scarcely feel that he was a being less noble than now.
-In what they term education, they have never once thought that the virtues were to be included as objects; and they would truly feel something very like astonishment, if they were told that the first and most essential part of the process of educating the moral being, whom Heaven had consigned to their charge, was yet to be begun-in the abandonment of their own vices, and the purification of their own heart, by better feelings than those which had corrupted it-without which primary self-amendment, the very authority which is implied in the noble office which they were to exercise, might be a source, not of good, but of evil, to him who was unfortunately born to be its subject."-Brown's Philosophy, Vol. 2.
+In what they term education, they have never once thought, that the virtues were to be included as objects; and they would truly feel something very like astonishment, if they were told that the first and most essential part of the process of educating the moral being, whom Heaven had consigned to their charge, was yet to be begun-in the abandonment of their own vices, and the purification of their own heart, by better feelings than those which had corrupted it, - without which primary self-amendment, the very authority which is implied in the noble office which they were to exercise, might be a source, not of good, but of evil, to him who was unfortunately born to be its subject.' - Brown's Philosophy, vol. ii.